OpenSrcCM/CM-Plan-Site/app/bin/README.txt

    This directory is used to build the Site content.
 The primary tool is AsciidocFX.
 The asciidoc syntax is used to create html5 formated content for the CM Plan Site.
-The resulting asciidoc html5 files are maintained here and copied into their respective website directories.
+The resulting asciidoc and html5 files are maintained here.
+The html5 files (*.html) are then copied into their respective website directories where they are modified into index.html files for each site directory.

 vagrant